 Bank of Ireland's (BOI) A2 long-term bank deposit and long-term senior unsecured debt ratings are driven by (1) the bank's Baseline Credit Assessment (BCA) of baa2; (2) the results of our Advanced Loss Given Failure (LGF) analysis, which result in an uplift of three notches; and (3) a moderate probability of government support, which results in no additional uplift, given the ratings are already at the same level as the ratings of the Government of Ireland (A2 stable).
-BOI's Counterparty Risk (CR) Assessments are A2(cr)/Prime-1(cr).
-Bank of Ireland Group plc's (BOI Group, the holding company of BOI) long-term senior unsecured debt ratings are Baa2.
+BOI's Counterparty Risk (CR) Assessments are A2(cr)/Prime-1(cr) and CR Ratings (CRR) are A2/Prime-1.
+On 13 July 2021, we upgraded the long-term senior unsecured debt ratings of Bank of Ireland Group plc (BOI Group, the holding company of BOI) to Baa1 from Baa2 following the update of the Banks Methodology.

-BOI's baa2 BCA reflects its (1) reduced legacy impairments forming a sound base for the coronavirus-related asset stress; (2) moderate core profitability, though weaker due to coronavirus economic stress which we expect to recover; (3) strong capitalisation and leverage; and (4) strong liquidity, with low market funding reliance.
+BOI's baa2 BCA reflects its (1) much reduced legacy impairments forming a sound base for the coronavirus-related asset stress; (2) moderate core profitability, though weaker due to coronavirus economic stress, is on track to recover; (3) strong capitalisation and leverage; and (4) strong liquidity, with low market funding reliance.